Tuvalu and ADB

 Engaging the private sector through public-private partnerships and privatization improves the performance and service delivery of state-owned enterprises, according to a new report by ADB.

-ADB's approach and operations in Tuvalu are aligned to the National Strategy for Sustainable Development, Te Kakeega 2005–2015, and its objectives of good governance and macroeconomic growth and stability.
+ADB's approach and operations in Tuvalu are aligned with the National Strategy for Sustainable Development, Te Kakeega 2005–2015, and its objectives of good governance and macroeconomic growth and stability.

 ADB, together with development partners, remains committed to supporting the government's road map for improving the management of public resources, exercising prudent public expenditure and fiscal management, strengthening corporate governance, and delivering better public service to Tuvaluans.